The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Data

 Data reduction was carried out using the VIPGI software \citep{2005PASP..117.1284S}.
 Redshift measurements were visually inspected using 2D and 1D reduced spectra by identifying multiple prominent spectral features.
-In general, we rely often on strong absorption lines such as Si\,{\sc iv}$\lambda$1393,1402, C\,{\sc iv}$\lambda$1548,1550, Fe\,{\sc ii}$\lambda$1608, and Al\,{\sc ii}$\lambda$1670 at $z\sim 2\textrm{--}3$.
-The Ly$\alpha$ emission line and the Ly$\alpha$ break are key features at $z>2.1$.
-At lower redshifts ($z\sim1.3\textrm{--}2.0$), some redder absorption lines are important for the redshift identification, such as Fe\,{\sc ii}$\lambda$2344,2374,2382,2586,2600 and Mg\,{\sc ii}$\lambda$2796,2803.
+In general, we often rely on strong absorption lines, such as Si\,{\sc iv}~$\lambda$1393,~1402, C\,{\sc iv}~$\lambda$1548,~1550, Fe\,{\sc ii}~$\lambda$1608, and Al\,{\sc ii}~$\lambda$1670 at $z\sim 2\textrm{--}3$.
+The Ly$\alpha$ emission line and break are key features at $z>2.1$.
+At lower redshifts ($z\sim1.3\textrm{--}2.0$), some redder absorption lines are important for the redshift identification, such as Fe\,{\sc ii}~$\lambda$2344,~2374,~2382,~2586,~2600 and Mg\,{\sc ii}~$\lambda$2796,~2803.
 The spectroscopic redshifts have been determined purely from the spectra, independently of a photometric redshift or other information about the objects.
 A typical velocity error is $\approx420~\mathrm{km~s^{-1}}$ ($\sigma(z)/(1+z)\approx0.0014$) in the redshifts including the uncertainties in the wavelength calibration.
-We excluded the flux data in the wavelength ranges that are highly impacted by sky lines (5536--5617, 5836--5976, 6189--6399~{\AA}) and those impacted by zeroth order contamination of individual spectra.
-We will describe further spectro-photometric correction for the slit loss in Section \ref{sec:flux_calibration}.
+We excluded the flux data in the wavelength ranges that are highly impacted by sky lines (5536--5617, 5836--5976, 6189--6399~{\AA}) and those impacted by zeroth-order contamination of individual spectra.
+We will describe further spectrophotometric correction for the slit loss in Section \ref{sec:flux_calibration}.

-\subsection{Sample selection}
+\subsection{Sample Selection}

-We constructed the sample from the full catalog of the zCOSMOS-deep survey (Lilly et al., in prep).
-The redshift range for the current analysis is limited to $1.3\le z \le 1.8$ to ensure that the spectral window of the VIMOS LR-blue grism covers the rest-frame wavelength interval around the $2175~\textrm{\AA}$ feature.
-To spectro-photometrically calibrate the spectra, we exclude a handful of targets that are not clearly associated to a source in the COSMOS2015 photometric catalogue \citep{2016ApJS..224...24L}.
-Galaxies detected in X-rays are also excluded using column \texttt{type} in the COSMOS2015 catalogue to remove possible AGNs from the sample.
+We constructed the sample from the full catalog of the zCOSMOS-deep survey (S.~J.~Lilly et al. 2021, in preparation).
+The redshift range for the current analysis is limited to $1.3\le z \le 1.8$ to ensure that the spectral window of the VIMOS LR blue grism covers the rest-frame wavelength interval around the 2175~{\AA} feature.
+To spectrophotometrically calibrate the spectra and perform SED fitting, we limited the sample to having a clear photometric counterpart in the COSMOS2015 photometric catalog \citep{2016ApJS..224...24L} and excluded a handful of targets that do not have one.
+Galaxies detected in X-rays were also excluded using the column \texttt{type} in the COSMOS2015 catalog to remove possible active galactic nuclei from the sample.